Kitware/vtk-js/Sources/Rendering/Core/PixelSpaceCallbackMapper/api.md

 ### callback:

-Set/Get the callback function the mapper will call, during the rendering proces, with the screen coords of the points in dataset.
+Set/Get the callback function the mapper will call, during the rendering process, with the screen coords of the points in dataset.
 The callback function will have the following parameters:

 ```js